Chilanga Cement: Financials

 For the fiscal (and calendar) year 2021, Chilanga Cement reported a net income of ZMW 291,090,000.
 The annual revenue was ZMW 2,113,725,000.

 Ownership

 In 2021 the majority shareholders of Lafarge Zambia Plc (Pan African Cement Co.
 Ltd. and Financier Lafarge) sold their 75% in the Company to Huaxin (Hainan) Investment Co.
 Ltd., a company owned by Huaxin Cement Co.
 Ltd. (Huaxin), leading to the change of trading name of Lafarge Zambia Plc to Chilanga Cement Plc.

 The shares of stock of Chilanga Cement Plc are listed on the Lusaka Stock Exchange (LuSE), where they trade under the symbol: CHIL.
-As of 14 April 2022, Chilanga Cement is currently one of most valuable stocks on the LuSE with a market capitalization of ZMW 2.68 billion.
+As of 14 April 2022, Chilanga Cement is currently one of the most valuable stocks on the LuSE with a market capitalization of ZMW 2.68 billion.